CBI Due Diligence Process for Second Citizenship 2026

 Can I reapply after being rejected on due diligence grounds?

-How does NTL International pre-screen clients before submission?
+How does NTL pre-screen clients before submission?

-NTL International conducts a structured pre-screening assessment before any client file is formally submitted to a government CIU.
+NTL conducts a structured pre-screening assessment before any client file is formally submitted to a government CIU.
 This includes document completeness review, source of funds plausibility assessment, sanctions database consultation, and personal history review.
 This process identifies and addresses potential issues before any non-refundable government fees are committed.

 Is due diligence the same across all CBI programs?